 In the case of support-legs out of the plane of symmetry, the worst case shall be selected by the Technical Service for the test;

-In the case of "specific vehicle ISOFIX" category, the support-leg shall be adjusted as specified by the Child Restraint System manufacturer;
+In the case of "specific vehicle ISOFIX" category, the support-leg shall be adjusted as specified by the Enhanced Child Restraint System manufacturer;

 The leg length of a support-leg shall be adjustable in such a way that it is able to cover the complete span of floor pan levels that are allowed for in Regulation No. 16, Annex 17 for car seats to be approved for the installation i-Size Child Restraints Systems.